DArtagnan-GPSL/Universal-Grammar-for-Process-Communication---GPSL-v1.1/CONTRIBUTING.md

 - Correctness and accuracy
 - Clear documentation
 - Appropriate testing
-- Code quality (for implementations)
+- Code quality for implementations

 **Alignment:**
 - Consistency with GPSL principles
 - Ethical use compliance
 - Community benefit
-- Mission alignment

 **Practical:**
 - Usability and clarity